TuanTran1504/RAG-Ollama-app/README.md

 - Uses `LangGraph` to route, grade, and retry RAG responses
 - FAISS + BM25 combined for hybrid retrieval
 - Model used: `llama3:latest` via Ollama (configurable)
+- Fallback method using Web Search(Tavily) when question is out of context or can not retrieve relevant documents

 ---